-Most campaign should endeavor to capture visitors’ contact details.
+Most campaigns should endeavor to capture visitors' contact details.
 Having contact info (usually email, but could include phone or mailing address) means that you can then communicate direct to a prospect.

 This is particularly vital if your sales funnel or lifecycle may take some time, extended over multiple contacts or touch points, and also if you have paid for visits.